 The drinking ban of 2008 was more a case of tweaking the existing rules and throwing a ton of publicity at it to make it sound like something new was happening.

-Anyway, back to older times, not only was drinking from an open container permitted, but at one time there were around 30 pubs on London Underground stations.
+Anyway, back in older times, not only was drinking from an open container permitted but at one time there were around 30 pubs on London Underground stations.

 Of all the pubs, while most were in the ticket halls, some were also to be found on the platforms themselves, at Liverpool Street, Victoria and Slone Square, all on the clockwise platforms.
 Probably the best known is the former pub on the westbound platform at Sloane Square station.